Discover Venice Italy

 For more tips on Venice Carnival and buying carnival masks click here.

-Getting Around Venice
+Getting Around

-ACTV is the company that runs the public transport water bus service in Venice Italy and if you don’t have a Venice Italy Card then tickets are available in newsagents, bars and tobacconists (tobaccai).
-Some of the best routes, with great views, are those along the Giudecca canal and on the lagoon.
+ACTV is the company that runs the public transport water bus service in Venice Italy and if you donā€™t have a Venice Unica Pass Card then tickets are available in newsagents, bars and tobacconists (tobaccai) displaying the ACTV / Venezia Unica logo.
+You can also buy them from the ticket machines at the main stations.

-A Venice Gondola Trip
+A Gondola Trip

-The gondolas are expensive too but Venice’s gondolas are very romantic and they are an essential and lovely part of the history of Venice.
+Take a ride on a Venice gondola.
+The gondolas are expensive, but Veniceā€™s gondolas are very romantic, and they are an essential and lovely part of the history of Venice.

 Getting to Venice

-Many airline such as Ryanair offer cheap flights to Venice.
+First, have a look at Kayak - you'll be amazed at the deals you can find on there.
 A lot of the flights are to Venice Treviso airport but the connection is pretty easy.
 Visit our guide on Getting to Venice for more.

 I would love to hear about your visit to Venice, your experiences in the city, travel tips, favorite things about Venice.
 Anything you can share would be really appreciated by me and I am sure by other visitors to this site.